 Note: Since September 15, 2021, Amazon has started automatically authorizing all return requests under their Return Policy.
 For return requests that are out-of-policy or category-exempt, Amazon sends for manual authorization.
 Sellers can find such return requests via the ‘Auto-authorized’ flag on the Amazon Manage Returns page (Orders > Manage Returns) in their Seller Central.

 2. Close the return request

-3. Issue a refund
+3. Issue the refund

-A refund can be issued:
+A refund might be issued:

-- After the product has been returned
+- After the product has been returned.

-- If you’re letting the customer keep your products
+- If you’re letting the customer keep your products.

-As soon as you get your goods back, the platform expects you to issue the refund within two days.
+As soon as you receive your goods back, the platform expects you to issue the refund within two days.
 But if you fail, Amazon has the right to refund a certain amount to the shopper and charge the same from your seller account.

-4. Contact the customer and discuss the issue.
+4. Contact the customer and discuss the issue

 Amazon Return Policy for Third-Party Sellers